-This section provides safety guidance for conducting subcritical neutron-multiplication measurements where physical protection of personnel against the consequences of a criticality accident is not provided.
+This section provides safety guidance for conducting subcritical neutron-multiplication measurements where the only barrier is the administrative procedures and therefore physical protection of personnel against the consequences of a criticality accident is not provided.
 The objectives of in situ measurements are either to confirm an adequate safety margin or to improve an estimate of such a margin.
 The first objective may constitute a test of the criticality safety of a design that is based on calculations.
 The second may affect improved operating conditions by reducing the uncertainty of safety margins and providing guidance to new designs.